ender-js/Ender/doc/build.md

 *note: The node_modules folder is the directory NPM uses for installing packages and what ender uses for managing your microlibs.*

+Build also has two super useful options (when you're gettin' all fancy)!

+**noop** (<code>--noop, --no, -x</code>) -- this builds files without the ender-js client api

+    $ ender build backbone --noop

+**output** (<code> --output, --out, -o</code>) -- this will build your files to a specified path.

+    $ ender build qwery backbone -o ../path/to/dir/myLibrary

+the above Ender command would create a myLibrary.js and myLibrary.min.js file in the dir directory.

+*note: You can specify multiple options at once like this:*

+    $ ender build backbone --noop -o ../path/to/dir/myLibrary

 <h3>Info (<code>-i, info, list, ls</code>)</h3>

 <code>info</code> will give you the current status of your built Ender library.
 This information includes